getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ## Composability and Use Cases {#composability}

-One of the key strengths of the QoO framework is its mathematical composability, allowing network quality measurements to be combined across segments.
+One of the key strengths of the QoO framework is the mathematical composability of the underlying Quality Attenuation metric, allowing network quality measurements to be combined across segments using convolution {{TR-452.1}}.
-However, this approach requires all measurements to use the same metrics, such as percentiles for latency distributions, which can be challenging to align across different operators or networks.
+This approach requires sharing the measured distributions for the involved segments among relevant stakeholders, which can be challenging across different operators or networks.
-BITAG recommendations {{BITAG}} (see {{sampling_requirements}}) offer a useful starting point for latency percentiles, and operational experience with QoO is expected to guide further convergence.

-Even without full alignment, QoO remains valuable for analyzing and troubleshooting individual network segments.
+However, even without sharing distributions across all networks of an end-to-end path, QoO remains valuable for analyzing and troubleshooting individual network segments.
-Operators can use QoO to assess specific segments within their networks, and end-users can gain insights into their own connectivity as long as their network providers support QoO.
+Operators can use QoO to assess specific segments within their own networks, and end-users can gain insights into their own connectivity as long as their network providers support QoO.
-Finally, application developers can publish network performance requirements for their applications using common or individual percentiles, as operators may naturally align their measurement practices to support popular applications.
+Hence, QoO is well-suited for incremental deployment.

 ## Deployment Considerations {#deployment-considerations}